 Jesus told His disciples here that He was not a spirit!
 He says, in effect, ‘Friends, it’s Me.
 Touch me.
 I have a body of flesh and bones!’

 In John 20:27, Jesus told Thomas to feel the nail wounds in His hands and to put his finger into His side.
 Why was He able to say that?
 Because Jesus walked out of the tomb in the very body that had been crucified.

 Why didn’t He come back visibly?
 Well, remember, according to the Watchtower, He couldn’t!
 He doesn’t have a body!
 It was dissolved or disposed of you remember.
 So, He came back spiritually and invisibly in 1914 they say.
 Well, we have a problem with that.
 Consider Revelation, chapter 1.
-John writes…
+Speaking of Jesus’ Second Coming, the apostle John writes…

 “Behold, He is coming with clouds, and every eye will see Him, even they who pierced Him.
 And all the tribes of the earth will mourn because of Him.
 Even so, Amen.”

 Did every eye see Jesus come back in 1914?
 No. Did any eye see Jesus come back in 1914?
 No.The Watchtower tries to get out of the clear implications of this verse (Rev. 1:7) by saying: ‘The eyes spoken of here speak of eyes of understanding….Those who had spiritual eyes to understand this is what took place in 1914, realize that Jesus did came back.’ (see You Can Live Forever in Paradise on Earth, p.
 146)